kjstanding/CS260-Startup/README.md

 ### Simon DB:
 I have a little experience with SQL databases from other classes.
 I really enjoy how easy it is to add to a mongoDB and have a JSON object be the same through almost the entire technology stack.
 It also is just so much easier to even access the DB vs a SQL DB.

+### Simon Login:
+Again, I have learned a lot about authorization services from this lecture comparing to my experience in CS240 building a java server for an Android application.
+Interesting to learn that my browser is storing an authtoken for me when I login and thats why I am able to stay logged in accross different tabs and such.